History of calculus: Leibniz

 While Newton began development of his fluxional calculus in 1665–1666 his findings did not become widely circulated until later.
 In the intervening years Leibniz also strove to create his calculus.
 In comparison to Newton who came to math at an early age, Leibniz began his rigorous math studies with a mature intellect.
 He was a polymath, and his intellectual interests and achievements involved metaphysics, law, economics, politics, logic, and mathematics.
-In order to understand Leibniz’s reasoning in calculus his background should be kept in mind.
-Particularly, his metaphysics which described the universe as a Monadology, and his plans of creating a precise formal logic whereby, "a general method in which all truths of the reason would be reduced to a kind of calculation."
+In order to understand Leibniz's reasoning in calculus his background should be kept in mind.
+Particularly, his metaphysics which described the universe as a Monadology, and his plans of creating a precise formal logic whereby, "a general method in which all truths of the reason would be reduced to a kind of calculation".

 In 1672, Leibniz met the mathematician Huygens who convinced Leibniz to dedicate significant time to the study of mathematics.
-By 1673 he had progressed to reading Pascal’s Traité des Sinus du Quarte Cercle and it was during his largely autodidactic research that Leibniz said "a light turned on".
+By 1673 he had progressed to reading Pascal's Traité des sinus du quart de cercle and it was during his largely autodidactic research that Leibniz said "a light turned on".
 Like Newton, Leibniz saw the tangent as a ratio but declared it as simply the ratio between ordinates and abscissas.
 He continued this reasoning to argue that the integral was in fact the sum of the ordinates for infinitesimal intervals in the abscissa; in effect, the sum of an infinite number of rectangles.
 From these definitions the inverse relationship or differential became clear and Leibniz quickly realized the potential to form a whole new system of mathematics.
 Where Newton over the course of his career used several approaches in addition to an approach using infinitesimals, Leibniz made this the cornerstone of his notation and calculus.